 ** Submitted to the website by a woman who was greatly concerned about the appearance of her hymen, prior to being reassured by her doctor.

-*** For the study participants who had not engaged in vaginal intercourse, pad users had a median hymenal opening of 1.2 cm and the tampon users had a 1.5 cm opening .
+*** For the study participants who had not experienced vaginal intercourse, pad users had a median hymenal opening of 1.2 cm and the tampon users had a 1.5 cm opening .
 The difference between the two median measurements is 0.3 cm or 0.12 inches.
 To provide a frame of reference, the graphite material in a standard wooden pencil is equal to about half that difference, or 0.06 inches (1.6 mm).

 1 Differences in hymenal morphology between adolescent girls with and without a history of consensual sexual intercourse.
 Arch Pediatr Adolesc Med.
 2004;158:280-285.
 [PDF File]